 The majority of people visiting Peru with family decide to go to Cusco to dig deeper in Perú´s culture and see Machu Picchu, one of the world wonders, or prefer one of the beautiful beaches like Máncora in the north of Peru.
-While almost everyone who travels by plane first arrives to Lima hardly anyone considers checking out the marvelous places Peru´s capital has to offer.
+While almost everyone who travels by plane first arrives in Lima hardly anyone considers checking out the marvelous places Peru´s capital has to offer.
 Since Lima is a huge city many people doubt the family-friendliness it has to offer.
-Here is why you should definitely not miss out on travelling to Lima, Perú.
+Here is why you should definitely not miss out on traveling to Lima, Perú.

 When is the best time to be able to fully enjoy Lima?